Data Definition Language (DDL) statements

 Creates a new index on a table to improve query performance.

-• SMART: A general-purpose index that improves performance of queries involving the indexed expression
+• RANGE: An index that optimizes performance of range queries on the indexed expressions

-• SEARCH: A specialized index that optimizes performance of text search operations using the search function
+• SEARCH: An index that optimizes performance of text search operations using the search function

-• <name>: The name of the index (must be unique within the table)
+The index name must be unique within the table.

-• <table_name>: The name of the table to create the index on
+The name of the table on which to create the index.

 -- Create a table with different column types